-Before employees may travel on University business, they must receive official authorization from the President or the President's designee(s).
+Before employees may travel on University business, employees must receive official authorization from the President or the President's designee(s).
 The President's designees for approving travel authorization forms are vice presidents, associate vice presidents, assistant vice presidents, deans (both academic and non-academic), Athletics Director, and senior associate athletics directors for all employees under their supervision.
 This authorization is accomplished with the preparation and approval of the Request for Travel Form.
 The Request for Travel Form may be found under Employee Forms under the Employee tab on MyMcNeese.
 Travelers must submit a completed and approved Request for Travel Form to the MSU Office of Administrative Accounting no later than one week prior to the scheduled date of departure.

 The State of Louisiana contracts with a private travel agency for air travel related services.
 All airline reservations must be made through the State’s contractor, Shorts Travel Management.
 If a traveler can obtain a rate lower than what Shorts Travel Management can provide, the traveler must first secure a written exception from the Office of State Procurement, Travel Section, before the traveler may book an air travel reservation outside Shorts Travel Management.
 For additional information concerning air travel, contact the MSU Office of Purchasing or contact the State Office of Procurement, Travel Section.
 See PPM 49 for detailed more information.

 The State of Louisiana has contracted with a private contractor for reserving hotel rooms.
 State travelers may use HotelPlanner, the State’s contractor, for all in-state and out-of-state hotel/motel reservations or may use other means to minimize costs (per Commissioner of Administration memorandum dated January 12, 2016).
 Reimbursement cost limits apply.
 Additional mandatory rules and guidance concerning lodging, including guidance related to conference travel, may be found in PPM 49.
 See PPM 49 for more information.